Does your Pet Have a Noise Phobia?

 When my girls want time out, they often take themselves off to my wardrobe where I leave a couple of old jumpers of mine for them to make a bed in.

 If fireworks can be heard near your home, and you plan to be in for the evening, carry out the same procedure as if you were going out for the evening.
-There is nothing like a good old swig of Rescue remedy and a juicy bone to calm a distressed dog.
+There is nothing like a good old swig of Chinese Herbal Calming Drops and a juicy bone to calm a distressed dog.

 Amy Bender - dog behavior expert states